wso2/docs-choreo-dev/en/docs/troubleshoot/faq.md

 ### Q: Is support included in the Choreo Enterprise plan?
 The Choreo Enterprise plan does not automatically include support; however, you can purchase support plans in addition to the Enterprise plan at any time.
 Find out more at https://wso2.com/choreo/customer-support/.

-### Q: I am an Enterprise subscription customer who wants to use the Choreo Private Data Plane.
+### Q: I am an Enterprise subscription customer who wants to use the Choreo private data plane.
 What costs will I incur in addition to the subscription and support plan?
-You can start by using a basic plan or contact us for an Enterprise Support plan.
+You can start by using a basic plan or contact us for an Enterprise support plan.

 ### Q: I want to upgrade from PAYG to an Enterprise subscription.
 Will there be an outage during the upgrade?
 No, there are no outages when upgrading a plan.